mitchbregs/hackathon_sba/README.md

 #### Start claim process

-Text an image to your Twilio phone number.
+Text an image to your Twilio phone number to start filing a relief loan claim.

 ### BizAppSuite

-Text `power 24141` to your Twilio phone number.
+Text `power 24141` to your Twilio phone number to get the closest publicly available power sources near you.

 ### BBHelp

-Text `bbhelp` to your Twilio phone number.
+Text `bbhelp` to your Twilio phone number to learn more about what BizBackup can do.

 ## Usage